-Positive Legacy Programming at Panic en la Playa Nueve
+Positive Legacy Recap from Panic en la Playa Nueve

 Positive Legacy 501(c)(3) not-for-profit organization’s mission is to integrate music and service to benefit people and the environment.
 Working in conjunction with Cloud 9 Adventures, Positive Legacy has coordinated service projects for destination events in many different countries throughout the years.
 Fueled by the power of music, and a passion for sustainability, Positive Legacy strives to transcend cultural boundaries by learning about the needs & aspirations of the communities we visit & serving them with action from musicians and fans!